 Meet the Commissioner for Senior Victorians

-Gerard Mansour is a highly respected and passionate advocate for the needs of older people.
-With over 30 years of leadership experience within the aged and wider community services sectors, Mr Mansour contributed significantly to industry capacity building, policy development and enhancement of services for older Australians.
+Gerard Mansour was appointed to the role in 2013.
+He is a highly respected and passionate advocate to government on behalf of older people.
+With over 30 years of leadership experience within the aged and wider community services sectors, Mr Mansour has contributed significantly to industry capacity building, policy development and enhancement of services for older Australians.

 In November 2020, the Commissioner released the Ageing well in a changing world report.
 Drawing on the insights provided by five thousand senior Victorians, the eight key attributes of ageing well have been developed to show what it means to age well in Victoria today.
 Click here to read more.

 The Commissioner provides independent advice to the Minister and Victorian government departments, he creates submissions for enquiries and Royal Commissions.
 The Commissioner does not provide programs for older people.
 The Commissioner’s role is not individual advocacy or for resolving complaints about government services for seniors.
 For personal advocacy please visit this Important Contacts page to search for the service you need assistance with.